Welcome to the Academy Library

 Lower school students have regular Library access in English time to help develop their individual reading, and all subject staff can book to use the Library for research and information literacy sessions.
 There is a set of laptops based in the Library and an ICT-rich classroom next-door which can be accessed when not in use for Computing lessons.

-The Librarian, Mr Wilder, runs reading events and promotions through the year, including Library Fortnight in November and World Book Day in March.
+The Librarian, runs reading events and promotions through the year, including Library Fortnight in November and World Book Day in March.
 Our Year 7 Book Mastermind competition is currently underway, and our new champion will be decided in November.
-Mr Wilder will then start to organise the Year 6 competition that we run with local primary schools.
+The librarian will then start to organise the Year 6 competition that we run with local primary schools.
 Both competitions are keenly fought!

 However, arguably the most prestigious book award for young people (often nicknamed the “Booker of the Playground”) is the Carnegie Medal, first presented in the 1930s.
-Every year some of our Year 9 students take part in Shadowing this Award, and this year we are extremely lucky to have the 2015 winner, Tanya Landman, coming to visit us in Library Fortnight.
-(Click here to read Tanya’s inspirational acceptance speech: http://www.tanyalandman.com/page7.htm)
+Every year some of our Year 9 students take part in Shadowing this Award, and we often have visiting authors during this time to help with this.

 And our favourite reading quote at the moment...